mattyoung101/aspire_rv32/README.md

-# "TBA" - RISC-V RV32 CPU
+# Aspire - A RISC-V RV32 Processor
-"TBA" is a RISC-V CPU, designed in SystemVerilog, that implements the RV32IC instruction set architecture.
+_Aspire_ is a RISC-V CPU, designed in SystemVerilog, that implements the RV32IC_Zmmul_Zicsr instruction set architecture.
 The project will (hopefully) be started in Semester 2 2024, as part of my Bachelor of Computer Science (Honours) thesis at the University of Queensland.

-Jelly is designed, verified and synthesised entirely by me, from scratch, using only open-source tools.
+Aspire is designed, verified and synthesised entirely by me, from scratch, using only open-source tools.

 **Author:** Matt Young (m.young2@uqconnect.edu.au)

 ## Features
+- TBA
-- Implements RISC-V RV32IC ISA (base + "C" Compressed Instructions extension)
+- Implements RV32IC_Zmmul_Zicsr ISA
-- Written in SystemVerilog
-- Synthesisable for Lattice ECP5 FPGA and theoretically VLSI
+    - Features a single single 32-bit multiplier
+- Hardware UART TX peripheral (115200 baud, 8 bit word size, 1 stop bit, no parity)
+   - Based on this upstream project: https://github.com/medalotte/SystemVerilog-UART (MIT licence)
+   - Minor in-house modifications to simplify

 ## Getting started with "TBA"
 ### Setting up the toolchain